 Regardless of what happened in your case, it is understandable that you are probably scared and overwhelmed by the menacing / stalking charges that you are currently facing.
-You do not have go through this experience alone.
+You do not have to go through this experience alone.
 The Cincinnati domestic violence attorneys are here to provide their expertise, understanding and legal counsel to help you deal with the menacing / stalking charges that you are facing.
-The sooner you consult with a Cincinnati Criminal Defense Attorney, the better, as they will work diligently to achieve the most favorable outcome for your case.
+The sooner you consult with a Cincinnati menacing and stalking lawyer, the better, as they will work diligently to achieve the most favorable outcome for your case.
 This could mean the difference between serving less jail or prison time to a complete dismissal of the menacing / stalking charges altogether.

 Menacing / Stalking is defined according to the Ohio Revised Code (ORC 2903.211) as engaging in any of the following actions: